Hispanics and Latinos in Colorado: History

 1840's- The Utes prevent the settlement of Nuevomexicanos.
+The Maxwell Land Grant is acquired, extending from the Sangre de Cristo Range to as far south as Taos, New Mexico, including modern day Las Animas County.

 1848- Northwest Mexico was incorporated into the US, including western Colorado.

 1851- A small group of Nuevomexicanos from Taos migrated to the San Luis Valley.
 They founded the first Hispanic permanent settlement and initiated Hispanic migration to Colorado.
 This first group was followed by another 50 Nuevomexicano families from Abiquiu and El Llanito, which settled in Guadalupe three years later.
+San Luis is the oldest permanent town in Colorado.

+1854- Town of Guadalupe, Colorado is established, later absorbed by the town of Conejos, in a higher, less flood-prone area.

 1860's- Hispanic pastoralists migrate to Colorado from Latin America when the country demanded wool uniforms for its soldiers during the American Civil War, while many other Nuevomexicanos migrated to counties such as Las Animas or Huerfano.

 1870's- Over 5,000 people of that origin lived in these counties, making up more than 90% of the population in both regions.
 From then on, many other Hispanics migrated to Colorado.

-1880's- Mexican migration even gave rise to a Hispanic neighborhood in the modern-day "America The Beautiful Park" in Colorado Springs, which included a school, a church and several businesses.
+1880's- Mexican migration even gave rise to a Hispanic neighborhood in the modern-day "America the Beautiful Park" in Colorado Springs, which included a school, a church and several businesses.
 This was abandoned in the early 20th century.

+1890's- US Congress authorized settlement of land grant claims.
+The court throws out the Conejos Grant and upholds a reduction of the Vigil and St. Vrain grants from 4 e6acre to 97,390.95 acre.

+1940's- Following World War I and World War II, Hispanic servicemen move families from rural agricultural areas to urban areas such as Denver and Ft.
+Collins.